substrate-system/keys/README.md

 ```

 ### Get a hash of the DID
-Get a 32-character, DNS-friendly string of the hash of the given DID.
+Get a 32-character, DNS-friendly string of the hash of the given `DID`.
 Available as static or instance method.
+If called as an instance method,
+this will use the `DID` assigned to the given `Keys` instance.

+The static method requires a `DID` string to be passed in.

 #### static method